Getting Started for Merchants

 What if I have more than one account or store for a single integration?

 You can connect to as many integrations as needed to a single Order Desk store, but if you have multiple accounts or stores with one integration, these will require a separate Order Desk store for each.
-See the Multiple Stores On One Account guide for more information.
+See the How to Manage Multiple Stores On One Account guide for more information.

 Does Order Desk push listings/products to carts?